eugeblaubach/european_migrant_crisis/README.md

 I created all the buttons that let the user navigate through the app.
 The buttons link to anchor points (containers) down the page.
 I also styled the buttons and positioned them on the page.
 They are responsive.

 As for javascript, I figured out the modal box, which was a nightmare.
 I'm pretty sure the instructions on the Bootstrap website are wrong.
 I got it to work, and after styling it next week it should look really good.
 I also added a Highchart, but I don't like how it looks.
 I'm not sure if it can be styled.
 We'll see next week.

+Week 3

+Just a few last minute touches left.
+This week I styled the whole site.
+Changed the buttons.
+Removed backgrounds from all of my Highcharts and changed all their label colors.
+This was incredibly tedious, but it paid off.
+The graphs really work with the design now.
+Finding good quality/public domain images also took forever.
+I added some JavaScript so that the overlay and the text box fade in every time you click the button.
+I styled the modal box and repositioned it.
+That was a challenge, but it looks great now.

+I added and changed up some of the content.
+I ended up learning so much about Germany (maybe too much) and became even more passionate about migration.

+I'm still having trouble getting it to work on Safari.
+I'll figure it out one day.
+I'm proud of this though.
+I've spent way too much time on it, but I think it will be something I can show to a potential employer.